-I don't carry peaberries too often because peaberries are tough to roast if you have a drum roasters like a hot-top or gene-cafe.
-It takes extra heat to roast a peaberry, and its tough to draw enough electricity to keep the bean up to the roasting curve (try faking out the machine and putting in less than a full batch, or else preheating the drum and starting the roast before dropping in the coffee).
-But if you have an air roaster (popcorn popper, Behmor, I-roast, etc) this bean won't give you any trouble.
-It's also great for roasting on an iron skillet because the beans are roly-poly.
+I don't carry peaberries too often because peaberries are tough to roast if you have a hot-top or gene-cafe.
+It takes extra heat to roast a peaberry, and its tough to draw enough electricity to keep the bean up to the roasting curve (try faking out the machine and putting in less than a full batch, or else preheating the drum and starting the roast before dropping in the coffee) However, I have to get a few bags of this one each year because customers anticipate it and expect it.
+It seems that a riot could outside the shop if I announced I didn't get any this year.

 Only about 5% of a crop is peaberry, so they are sorted out and sold at a premium, but even so there's just not that much of it to go around.

 Almost every advice I read about roasting this bean suggested that it is best as a medium roast.
 But I much prefer it light.
 City Roast -- like a Kenya, or a few degrees darker then a natural processed Ethiopia.
 Get it out of the first cracks, but not much beyond that.
 This year it reminds me so much of a Kenya Peaberry, I could probably call it a Kenya and no one would suspect otherwise.
 The beans have a strong beautiful raspberry aroma and sweet juiciness (orange juice!) with clean aftertaste and slight buttery mouthfeel with medium body.
 There is a sparkling acidity up front.
 For me, taking it to Full City (not yet into the 2nd cracks but close to them) flattened out the taste and made it less interesting.
 And anything after that just got worse.
 This is one of the nicest Papua New Guineas you will find, and so you probably shouldn't blend it, but this origin DOES make great blends when you pair them with something darker like a Sumatra or Guatemala, and also really nice with a light or medium Ethiopia.